 I was drawn to the yoga mat for the physical challenge, and quickly discovered and fell in love with the many, ever changing rigors of the practice.
 The work I have done on my mat has since transformed my relationship with myself in such a way that I feel compelled to share that magic with others through teaching.
 I have completed two 200hr Baptiste Yoga teacher trainings, and over 200hrs of yoga trainings with the Baptiste Institute.
 My classes are both nurturing and rigorous – a combination that I believe encourages possibility and openness in our bodies and minds.

 Carrie has been practicing yoga regularly since she landed in Boulder in 2009.
-She received her 200-Hour Baptiste Power Yoga certification at Radiance in 2015.
-As a teacher, Carrie encourages students to make space, feel integrity, and create power in their own bodies.
+She received her 200-Hour Baptiste Power Yoga certification at Radiance in 2015 and has been regularly teaching since.
+As a teacher, Carrie encourages her students to make space and create power in their own bodies.
 You are likely to be challenged in Carrie’s classes and, by the end, be smiling (and sweating).
-Off the mat, you can find Carrie running on the Boulder trails, drinking a beer, and hanging out with her cat, Oliver.
+Off the mat, you can find Carrie running on the Boulder trails, drinking a bubbly water, and obsessing over her fluffy cats, Oliver and Earl.

 Alisa Van Kleef